lewagon/dotfiles/04-Front-End/07-HTTP-and-Ajax/Optional-01-AJAX-wagon-race/README.md

 ## Objectives & Background

-We will take our last exercise Wagon-race and make it a little bit more interesting by adding a way to register the games we play on a server and store the results through an API.
+Let's take our Wagon Race and make it a little bit more interesting by using an API to register the games we play and store the results.

 **Before anything else:**